Finding a Pediatrician

 Several months ago, you went through the process of finding the perfect obstetrician, but when is it time to start looking for the doctor who will treat your child for the next 18 years or more?

 Your baby’s first exam will be three to five days after being born, so new parents should begin finding a doctor about three months before the baby arrives.
-The first step is to determine whether your family prefers a pediatrician or a family practice physician.
+The first step is to determine whether your family prefers a pediatrician, a family practice physician, or a nurse pratitioner.
 So what’s the difference?

 Pediatricians specialize in working with children.
 After medical school, they complete a three-year residency focused on pediatric care and are required to stay current with children’s health care practices to recertify with the American Board of Pediatrics every seven years.